wayn-r/lovelace-lcars-card/flattened_codebase.md

       element.isHovering = true;

-      // Should not have called update immediately due to debounce expect(mockRequestUpdateCallback).not.toHaveBeenCalled();
+      // Should have called update immediately for responsive interactivity expect(mockRequestUpdateCallback).toHaveBeenCalled();

-      // Wait for debounce timeout
-      await new Promise(resolve => setTimeout(resolve, 15)); // Slightly longer than the 10ms debounce
-      expect(mockRequestUpdateCallback).toHaveBeenCalled();
     });
   });